TommasoBenvenuti/Lennard_jones_MD/README.md

   - Routines for spectral analysis: computing a power spectrum of VACF from time series produced by the simulation.

 - `Vacfblocking.f90`
-  - Computes the velocity autocorrelation function (VACF) and Cross correlation using HPC techniques.
+  - Computes the velocity autocorrelation function (VACF) and Cross correlation using optimization techniques.

 ## Input format
 See `input.txt` for a concrete example.
 Typical parameters (as read by `input.txt`) may include: